ramyadhadidi/paper_summeries/GPU/GPU-Course-Final-Reading.md

     1. threads executing the same code are grouped into fixed sized batches known as warps (scaler frontend and SIMD backend)
     2. GPUs concurrently execute many warps on a single core
   - Problem:
     1. divergence (complex control flow) & unable to hide memory latency between warps
+    2. not able to hide memory latency
+      1. Round-Robing all warps progress same rate and same request times
+      2. Greedy, destroy data locality and starvation